rcray2/Q-docs/README.md

 For the Knowledge Service/Bot, this is the entire description of and interface to their world.
 Define a file in the GraphQL SDL, such as `model.gql`, and include custom queries, mutations, and publications/subscriptions.

-- .Plan the custom
+- Plan the custom
-- .Consider such things as the nature of their core logic.
+- Consider such things as the nature of their core logic.

 ## Local Service Stage (Standalone)

 The primary focus of this stage is:

-- .Selecting the programming language
+- Selecting the programming language
-- .Identifying dependencies - Libraries, existing services and domain models (often based on Problem Questions).
+- Identifying dependencies - Libraries, existing services and domain models (often based on Problem Questions).
-- .Core Logic – Used to satisfy GraphQL interface contract.
+- Core Logic – Used to satisfy GraphQL interface contract.

 With at least an initial design complete, the following implementation decisions must be made:

-- .Are there existing Kinds and Services that can be reused?
+- Are there existing Kinds and Services that can be reused?
-- .Are their existing code libraries or ML models that can be reused?
+- Are their existing code libraries or ML models that can be reused?
-- .What is the best programming language for this task?
+- What is the best programming language for this task?
-- .Is there reference data or domain data?
+- Is there reference data or domain data?
-- .Are there long-running tasks?
+- Are there long-running tasks?
-- .What is the scale, performance and capacity factors?
+- What is the scale, performance and capacity factors?

 Once a programming language is chosen, then an [existing project template](https://github.com/maana-io/Q-ksvc-templates) can be used to scaffold a new Knowledge Microservice/Bot in Scala/JVM, Python, JavaScript, etc.